What is PoE?

 There are mainly three devices that are the target market of the PoE:

-1. Voice over internet protocol phones: The use of Power over Ethernet means only one cable is plugged into the phones and the socket.
+1. Voice over Internet protocol phones: The use of Power over Ethernet means only one cable is plugged into the phones and the socket.
 It allows the remote use of the phone.
 Both the data and the electricity flow over this.
-This the main application of Power over Ethernet.
+This is the main application of Power over Ethernet.

-2. Wireless access point: Wireless AP with POE power can be in a small range of independent networking applications, which is equivalent to the router has the ability to the independent tube.
-Simple networking mode, easy to adjust management, and low cost.
+2. Wireless access point: Wireless AP with POE power can be in a small range of independent networking applications, which is equivalent to the router has ability to the independent tube.
+Simple networking mode, easy-to-adjust management, and low cost.

 The other uses of Power over Ethernet are